AliNisarAhmed/my-notes/Networks/ccna/08-OSPF.md

 ABRs maintain a separate LSDB for each area they are connected to.

 **NOTE**: It is recommended that you connect an ABR to a maximum of 2 areas.
-- Connecting ABRs to 3+ areas can overburder the R
+- Connecting ABRs to 3+ areas can overburden the R

 ![[Pasted image 20230513220930.png]]